upview-in/upview/README.md

 - composer install (Make sure composer is latest 2.x)
 - set .env
 - copy prevendor to vendor
-- Then fire "php artisan storage:link" in command line to link storage with the project

 # Steps for Apache Config: